Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 Onion Architecture is based on the inversion of control principle.
 Onion Architecture is comprised of multiple concentric layers interfacing each other towards the core that represents the domain.

-The architecture does not depend on the data layer as in classic multi-tier architectures, but on the actual domain models.
+The architecture does not depend on the data layer as in classic multi-tier architectures but the actual domain models.

 [Onion Architecture!](/img/blog/2022-09-28/2.png)